ni/measurement-plugin-integration-example-python/CONTRIBUTING.md

 To contribute to this project, it is recommended that you follow these steps:

-1. Close this repository on GitHub.
+1. Clone this repository on GitHub.
 2. Make your change.
 3. Send a GitHub Pull Request to the main repository's master branch.
 GitHub Pull Requests are the expected method of code collaboration on this project.